bcjr1997/typescriptTutorial/README.md

-# webpackTutorial
+# TypeScript Tutorial
-Learning how to develop with Webpack
+## Learning how to develop a web application using TypeScript